mosra/magnum-website/content/blog/hacking/how-to-draw-a-red-square.rst

 `Manually creating the mesh`_
 -----------------------------

-The :dox:`MeshTools::compile()` function is all-in-one tool for creating generic meshes from imported data.
+The :dox:`MeshTools::compile()` function is an all-in-one tool for creating generic meshes from imported data.
 In this case the preparation is very simple, so we can replace it with the following.
 Note that we need only the vertex buffer (the index buffer above was :cpp:`nullptr` as it was also not needed).